ProjectKorra/ProjectKorraWiki/source/pkcore/abilitypages/chi/acrobatstance.rst

 * ``Enabled`` determines whether the ability is available to use.
 It takes a boolean value [true/false].
 * ``Cooldown`` determines the cooldown of the ability after being used.
 It takes an integer value and is equivalent to number of milliseconds.
 * ``ChiBlockBoost`` determines the percent that AcrobatStance will boost chiblock probability.
-It takes an integer value from 1-100 is equivalent to percent chance of blocking chi.
+It takes an integer value from 1-100 is equivalent to increased percent of blocking chi.
 * ``Speed`` determines the strength of the speed effect added by AcrobatStance.
 It takes an integer value and represents the level of the speed effect.
 * ``Jump`` determines the strength of the jump boost effect added by AcrobatStance.
 It takes an integer value and represents the level of the jump boost effect.